 If you care about earning money with your website or blog, the answer is clear.

-Give Hubspot’s 2.5 minute video below a look and you’ll understand why website speed matters.
+Give Hubspot’s 2.5 minute video below a look and you’ll understand why the answer is YES – website speed matters.
 A lot.

 Our speed optimization recommendations differ slightly from Hubspot’s, but their video helps you quickly understand why site speed is important.